Qv2ray/qv2ray.github.io/docs/en/getting-started/step5.md

 In this case, please turn to **Preference Window**.
 In **[General Settings](qv2ray://open/preference/general)** Tab, please adjust the following items according to your real situation:

-::: tip A tip for Gnome users
+:::tip A tip for Gnome users
 The native Gnome desktop will not display the tray icons, and the Qv2ray icon will also not be displayed.
 If you want to display the tray icons, you can install a Gnome extension called [`gnome-shell-extension-appindicator`](https://github.com/ubuntu/gnome-shell-extension-appindicator) (also called `ubuntu-appindicator`) , After installing the extension you should log out, log in again, and then enable it in the `Tweaks` app (ie `gnome-tweaks`), and then you will see the tray icons.
 :::